Fsiban/cebd1160_project_Francina/README.md

 - resolution (what did we end up producing)

 To answer the research question i needed to understand the characteristics of each feature based and how each feature differs in a malignant compared to benign diagnosis.
-Using the breast cancer dataset form sklearn, used the seaborn pairplot to visualise the and identified intersting correlations.
-By comparing the values of each of the main features with a malignant and Benign diagnosis to understand the feature reading for each diagnosis, I was able to determine which feature values distinctly indicate a malignant diagnosis.
+Using the breast cancer dataset form sklearn, used the pairplot to visualise the data and identified positive correlations.
+By comparing the values of each of the main features with a malignant and Benign diagnosis to understand the feature reading for each diagnosis, I woul be able to determine which feature values distinctly indicate a malignant diagnosis.

 The mean of the ten main features were compared to the Diagnosis are listed below: